davewat/syslog-py/README.md

 # syslog-py

-Syslog client for Python 3 (RFC 3164/5424) for UNIX and Windows (fork from pysyslogclient with more features, bugs and options).
+Syslog client for Python 3 (RFC 3164/5424) for UNIX and Windows (fork from pysyslogclient with more features, fixed bugs and options).

 ## Description